 This story was published on 30 January 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Australian small business owners can learn the secrets to making their business work smarter at a series of Small Business Fairs launching on Tuesday 5 February.

 Hosted by the Department of Jobs and Small Business, the fairs will showcase Australian Government services helping businesses grow, with live presentations and valuable advice from the people delivering those services.

 There are about 20 events planned nationally throughout February and March, with the fairs focusing on helping existing businesses tap into initiatives, benefits and tools.